 the explanations given to us, the aforesaid financial statements read

-with the Significant accounting policies and Notes to the accounts,
+with the Statement on Significant Accounting Policies and Notes to the

-give the information required by the Act in the manner so required and
+Accounts, give the information required by the Act, in the manner so

-also give a true and fair view, in conformity with the accounting
+required and also give a true and fair view, in conformity with the

 8.1 in the case of the Balance sheet, of the state of affairs of the